AdiyogiV/ImageFinder/README.md

    - The app launches a web-based frontend that displays the clustered image groups.
    - The frontend provides a user-friendly interface to explore the image clusters.

+## Features

+- **Auto-Clustering:** The app utilizes feature extraction and k-means clustering to automatically group similar images together.

+- **Image Retrieval:** Users can input a description, and the app will return the most relevant image along with its group name.

+- **Predefined Folder Load:** As part of server startup, the app loads images from a predefined folder and performs clustering on them.

+- **API Endpoint:** The app exposes an API endpoint that allows users to retrieve images and their group names based on input descriptions programmatically.

+- **Web-based Frontend:** The simple and intuitive web-based frontend showcases the app's functionality, providing a textbox to input image descriptions and displaying the retrieved image along with its group name.

+## Tech Stack

+The ImageFinder App is built using the following tech stack:

+- **Backend:** Python with Flask web framework for creating the server and handling API requests.

+- **Image Processing:** OpenCV for image feature extraction and manipulation.

+- **Clustering:** scikit-learn for k-means clustering and t-SNE for dimensionality reduction.

+- **Frontend:** HTML, CSS, and JavaScript for building the user interface.